lborg019/alain.xyz/packages/daemon/readme.md

 # [Alain.xyz](https://alain.xyz) Daemon

-A service that automatically updates the server from github push events.
+A **Continuous Delivery** service that automatically updates the server from github push events.

 ## How It Works

-This repo receives push events at `http://github.alain.xyz`, a route that's mapped by nginx to this Daemon.
+Github sends a push event to an endpoint on `https://alain.xyz/api/v1/github`, which is mapped to the daemon on nginx.

 ```nginx
 location /api/v1/github {